vominhtri231/Notes/Dev-ops/Jenkins/Environment variable.md

-# Definition
+# Environment varirable

-Jenkin Environmnet Variable is a global variable than can be accessed via `env` anywhere in the Jenkin file.
+Jenkin environment variable is a global variable than can be accessed via `env` anywhere in the Jenkin file.

 The `env` variable save data as key-value form, as value is String.

-# How to use

 ## List all environment variables